Arizona House expels Republican Rep. Liz Harris for ethics violation

 The resolution to expel Harris was approved by a 46-13 vote.
 It needed a minimum of 40 votes, two-thirds of the GOP-controlled House, to pass.

-Eighteen Republicans, including Speaker Ben Toma and Majority Leader Leo Biasucci, joined 28 Democrats in voting to oust Harris.
+Eighteen Republicans, including Speaker Ben Toma and Majority Leader Leo Biasiucci, joined 28 Democrats in voting to oust Harris.
 One Democrat did not vote.

 The move leaves the southeast Valley’s District 13 seat vacant and trims the Republican advantage in the House to 30-29 until it is filled.